npi3pak/vscode-statusbar-color-plugin/README.md

 - 📝 Display custom project name in the status bar
 - 🔲 Show a colored square when no project name is set
-- 🎨 Customize label background color
+- 🎨 Customize label text color
 - 🌈 Customize square color
 - 💾 Settings saved per workspace in `.vscode/settings.json`
+- 🖱️ Click on the label to configure settings

 ## 🚀 How to Use